ilarijn/recipebase/README.md

 https://recipebase.herokuapp.com

-Navigate to "Sign up" to create a new user or sign in as test:test to access the features.
+Navigate to `Sign up` to create a new user or sign in as test:test to access the features.

 ---